 - 90 minutes of private session

-- a bottle of sparkling for the ‘sassiest’ girl
+- A bottle of sparkling for the ‘sassiest’ girl

-- a skirt that allows lots of movement
+- A skirt that allows lots of movement

-- trainers and comfortable high-heeled shoes
+- Comfortable high-heeled shoes or trainers

-- long gloves
+- Long gloves

-- hold up stockings or fishnets
+- Hold up stockings or fishnets

-- anything else your creative imagination may conjures up
+- Anything else your creative imagination may conjures up

 We’ve negotiated some special hen’s party packages with the Adelaide Rockford Hotel that offer accommodation, cocktails, appetisers, canapes, and fine dining as well as free use of their functions room for your party.
 Their hotel is perfectly located as well; a high-heel feasible walk (2minutes) away from Adelaide’s hot night life on Hindley Street.